DJSeb/kernel-shark-sebanek-gh-mirror/KS_fork/Modifications/topology-views.md

 Frankly, because the modification was on a tight schedule.
 It is possible to make more views, with changes:

-1. Subclass StreamNUMATopologyConfig as a child of some abstract class, from which more StreamXYZTopologyConfigs would arise.
-Add a new class for the view.
-2. Add a new item into the TopoViewType enumeration class specifying a view.
+1. Add a new item into the TopoViewType enumeration class specifying a view type.
+2. Add new subclasses of TopoViewsConfig & KsStreamTopology.
-3. Add a radio button to KsNUMATVDialog.
+3. Add a radio button to KsTopoViewsDialog.
-4. Subclass KsStreamNUMATopology as a child of some abstract class, which would be held by KsTraceGraph.
-Add a new class for the view.

 Not too much work, would be great for an extension of this modification.